Who takes part in PISA?

 In Ireland, participating students are in both junior cycle and senior cycle.
 PISA has rigorous technical standards, so response rates must be high.
 At least 85% of schools, and 80% of students, need to participate, for results to be deemed valid.

-For PISA 2025, parents of students participating in the assessment will be invited to complete a parent questionnaire.
-This element of PISA was introduced in Ireland for the first time in 2015 and was also included in 2022.
+For PISA 2025, parents/guardians of students participating in the assessment will be invited to complete a parent questionnaire that asks about the students’ home environment.
+This element of PISA was introduced in Ireland for the first time in 2015.
 It is important that as many parents as possible return a questionnaire so that the results will be deemed valid and can contribute to the development of educational policy.

 Respondent Instrument